Library Cards & Borrowing Info

 Museum Passes: $10.00 a day, capped at $70.

 Library Of Things: Fines and fees vary.
 All fines and fees can be viewed in our catalog.

 Patrons are responsible for items that are lost or damaged.
 Replacement items are not accepted.
 You’ll be charged replacement costs and processing fees.
 If you return the lost item before paying the replacement cost, we’ll waive that charge.
 However, we can’t refund money that you’ve already paid, even if you return the book later.

 If your account has $10 or more in fees, including for lost materials, your library privileges will be suspended.
 The suspension includes but is not limited to borrowing material, the use of the tech center, databases, interlibrary loans, etc.

 Interlibrary Loans (ILLs)

-ILLs must be picked up within 4 days or patrons will be charged a $3 service fee.
+ILLs must be picked up within four days, or patrons will be charged a $3 service fee.
+ILLs do not renew.

 Lost or Damaged Items

 If items you have borrowed have been lost or damaged, please contact the library at 610-398-1361.
 The Library shall not be responsible for any materials left outside the library or closed or full book drops.
 If any materials are lost, damaged, or stolen that are left outside, the patron will be held accountable.